What are the differences in carpet cleaning methods? And why should you NOT use them in your house?

 1. Absorbent compound – It uses a granular carrier, which is uniformly distributed and when dried, the carpets are vacuumed to remove residues.
 The compound is designed to attach to soils and is worked into the fibers with counter rotating brushes.
 The carrier is either cellulose or polymer based.
 Most companies that use this process use the polymer based product, as the cellulose brand has been shown to cause mold growth as shown in the petri dish during laboratory testing.
 This process has the slowest production rate and is the most expensive.

-2. Bonnet method – A detergent solution is applied to the carpet and a pad attached to a floor machine is worked over the carpet to remove surface spots, a method which dries very quickly.
+2. Bonnet carpet cleaning methods – A detergent solution is applied to the carpet and a pad attached to a floor machine is worked over the carpet to remove surface spots, a method which dries very quickly.
 Has a very fast production rate and is one of the least expensive methods.

 3. Dry foam – Another minimal moisture method where a dense foam is produced through mechanical aeration and distributed via the mechanical brush.
 The excess foam and suspended soil is extracted using a wet vacuum typically incorporated into the same machine.
 Fast production rate.